wangleiphy/BetaVQE.jl/README.md

 ### Run

-Run this to train the model
+Run this to train the transverse field Ising model
 ```bash
 julia runner.jl learn 2 2 2.0 2.0
 ```